stoeps13/connections-doc/source/user/communities/t_com_library_sharing.md

     -   Specific individuals, ensure that **a Member** is selected from the **Share with** list, and then enter one or more names in the text field provided.

+        !!! note
-        **Note:** If groups are enabled for your organization, you cannot add an individual user to a role that is below, or the same role as group they are included in.
+    If groups are enabled for your organization, you cannot add an individual user to a role that is below, or the same role as group they are included in.

     -   A group, select **a Group** from the **Share with** list, and then enter the name of the group in the field provided.
     -   All community members, select **Community Members** from the **Share with** list, select the access level that you want members to have, and click **Add**.
     -   Everyone, including non-community members, select **Everyone \(public\)** from the **Share with** list, ensure that the appropriate access level is showing, and click **Add**.

+        !!! note
-        **Note:** This option is only available for public communities.
+    This option is only available for public communities.

     -   A library, select the **Sharing** tab on the library level, and select **Change sharing on Library settings**.
 You can then use the library edit mode of the app to change sharing settings at the library level.

+        !!! note
-        **Note:** If you do not see the **Sharing** control on an individual library, ask your administrator to enable it.
+    If you do not see the **Sharing** control on an individual library, ask your administrator to enable it.

 5. Click **OK** to save your changes.